 As a system administrator you are able to configure Thingsboard to use secure sockets layer for HTTP(s) and MQTT transports.
 DTLS for CoAP is not supported yet.

 Thingsboard is designed to support many types of device credentials.
-However, current release provides support of token based credentials.
-Certificate based credentials are coming soon.
+Current release provides support of token based credentials for all protocols and support of X.509 certificate based credentials for MQTT protocol.
+See MQTT over SSL guide for more details.

 Thingsboard uses following main third-party projects: